-- Electrical Goods here, the key legislation is the Electrical Equipment (Safety) Regulations 1994/2016 and the Plugs and Sockets etc. (Safety) Regulations 1994. - If you are in the business of selling second-hand electrical goods, you must check that they are safe.
-These checks should be completed by someone who is competent.
-Principally, appliances must be correctly fitted with an approved plug, have sleeved neutral and live pins, and the correct fuse.
-Usually, if it complies with an acceptable standard (i.e. a British or European Standard), it will normally meet the necessary safety requirements. - Usually, they will issue a test report and label each item to show that it has passed with the date and their initials.
-All failed equipment should be destroyed if it cannot be safely repaired.
-It is good practice to ask all staff that no electrical goods are sold unless the test label is attached. - Toys new toys supplied by a business must comply with the Toys (Safety) Regulations 2011.
+■ Electrical Goods - here, the key legislation is the Electrical Equipment (Safety) Regulations 1994/2016 and the Plugs and Sockets etc. (Safety) Regulations 1994.

+If you are in the business of selling second-hand electrical goods you must check that they are safe.
+Principally, appliances must be correctly fitted with an approved plug, having sleeved neutral and live pins, and the correct fuse.
+Usually, if it complies with an acceptable standard (i.e. a British or European Standard), it will normally meet the necessary safety requirements.

+If you are unsure whether the goods are safe, it is recommended that you get them examined by a competent person.
+Usually, they will issue a test report and label each item to show that it has passed with the date and their initials.
+All failed equipment should be destroyed or safely disposed of, if it cannot be properly repaired.
+It is good practice to make sure no electrical goods are sold unless the test label is attached.

+■ Toys - New toys supplied by a business must comply with the Toys (Safety) Regulations 2011.
 These require them to be properly labelled with the name and address of the manufacturer/importer; the type, batch, model or serial number; and the CE mark.
-Some toys must come with warnings and instructions about precautions that need to be taken to ensure safe use.
-Toys are defined as: 'products designed or intended (whether or not exclusively) for use in play by children under 14 years old'.
-Some examples of items not classed as toys include Christmas decorations, detailed scale models for adult collectors, fashion jewellery for children and puzzles with more than 500 pieces. - Toys that are second-hand are covered by the General Product Safety Regulations 2005.
+Some toys must come with warnings and instructions about the precautions that need to be taken to ensure safe use.
+Toys are defined as 'products designed or intended (whether or not exclusively) for use in play by children under 14 years old'.
+Some examples of items not classed as toys include Christmas decorations, detailed scale models for adult collectors, fashion jewellery for children and puzzles with more than 500 pieces.

+Toys that are second-hand are covered by the General Product Safety Regulations 2005.
 They do not need to be labelled in the way described above, although they must still be safe.
-They must also include the warnings and instructions mentioned. - You are advised to only sell second-hand toys that are CE marked, contain any relevant instructions or warnings and have been checked for any obvious faults. - Children's Clothes the General Product Safety Regulations 2005 and the Nightwear (Safety) Regulations 1985 require businesses to supply safe children's clothing.
+They must also include the warnings and instructions mentioned.

+You are advised to only sell second-hand toys that are CE marked, contain any relevant instructions or warnings and have been checked for any obvious faults.

+■ Children's Clothes - the General Product Safety Regulations 2005 and the Nightwear (Safety) Regulations 1985 require businesses to supply safe children's clothing.
 There is also a Code of Practice (BS 7907) which gives recommendations on the design and manufacture of children's clothing.
-A further Standard (BS EN 14682) sets out the specification for cords and drawstrings in children's clothing. - The Nightwear (Safety) Regulations 1985 prohibit the supply of children's nightwear, such as nightdresses, that do not meet flammability performance requirements.
-Exceptions are pyjamas, babies' garments and cotton terry towelling bathrobes.
-The Regulations also specify labelling requirements. - Prams and Pushchairs the key requirements here are set out in the General Product Safety Regulations 2005 and the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+A further Standard (BS EN 14682) sets out the specification for cords and drawstrings in children's clothing.

+The Nightwear (Safety) Regulations 1985, prohibit the supply of children's nightwear (other than pyjamas, babies' garments and cotton terry towelling bath robes) that do not meet flammability performance requirements.
+The Regulations also specify labelling requirements.

+■ Prams and Pushchairs - the key requirements here are set out in the General Product Safety Regulations 2005 and the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
 As such, all prams and pushchairs, both new and used, are required to be safe.
-Prams and pushchairs are 'any wheeled vehicle designed for the transport of one or more infants either seated or reclined'. - One way of doing this is to look for a label on them stating that they comply with BS EN 1888 (Child care articles.
+Prams and pushchairs are 'any wheeled vehicle designed for the transport of one or more infants either seated or reclined'.

+One way of doing this is to look for a label on them stating that they comply with BS EN 1888 (Child care articles.
 Wheeled child conveyances).
 These labels are usually found on the frame or seat covering.
-Also, all upholstered prams and pushchairs have to comply with stringent flammability requirements too.
+All upholstered prams and pushchairs also have to comply with stringent flammability requirements.
 Again, look for the label indicating compliance on the frame or seating cover.